American Federations Of Teachers

 How does American Federations Of Teachers spend its money?

 American Federations Of Teachers directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to American Federations Of Teachers tax-deductible?